CARETAKERS & HOME COMPANIONS SLIPPED IN, WE MISSED IT BEFORE THEY BECAME ENSCONCED AKA "IT JUST HAPPENS" MENTAL ILLNESS

 The last time I'd had any contact with the Acres family was when Mrs. Acres allowed my sister and I to take the train to New York City and stay at the Acres' apartment in Midtown Manhattan, and it was cool apartment and fun, and retro, and Mrs. Acres wouldn't be there.
 I flashed back to that time, when my sister's negative attitude started with she and I as sisters.
 She blew me off that year.
 But so was James, he would blow me off, and leave me soon.
 But getting into a slight "sidebar" here, my sister did fit into the puzzle, but I didn't see it at the time.

 In fact, during the holidays of 1980, his mom let my sister and I stay at the apartment.
 It would seem that she was going away and her two kids - James and Victoria - were also not around.
 So she said we could stay from Thanksgiving until New Years.

-Not to get bogged down, but my sister had some sort of breakdown there at the Acres' apartment, so she left the first week we had arrived for one month of down time together.
+My sister would be the catalyst that caused the breakdown I had with the Acres family.
+She left the apartment so early, and I stayed alone there.
+But she left the first week we had arrived for one month of down time together.
 She left me me alone, which was not that bad.
 I ended up contacting all my old friends from Sixth Grade, even calling my old Sixth Grade teacher, who was one of the teachers to push me into knowing I had talent and to use it.
 "I can't see you Dear," she said crytically.
 I have to meet my daughter and I'm leaving town."
 Why didn't I believe her?

 After my sister left the cool NY apartment of Mrs. Acres, we were not ever really close again.
 When I came home for a few days before my trip back to my same West Virginia college, my sister had become friendly with the popular kids at school, so when I came home the next holiday, she had changed so drastically that I barely recognized her when I did see her.